alwaysdata/documentation/content/security/network/_index.en.md

 ## Intrusion prevention

 alwaysdata uses [Fail2ban](http://www.fail2ban.org/) as the intrusion system on all of its servers.
-This system analyzes the connection logs for the various services and will block the IP addresses for a 30-minute period after a hundred failed connection attempts.
+This system analyzes the connection logs for the various services and will block the IP addresses for a 10-minute period after about fifty failed connection attempts within 10 minutes.

 You can also implement an [application firewall]({{< ref "sites/waf">}}) directly in your account to protect your websites from malicious attacks.